machinelearningZH/simply-simplify-language/promptflow/README.md

 ### Cleanup
-The above examples use hardcoded names for all runs, as otherwise it's easy to pollute your workspace with lots of runs (e.g. when using the VS Code Extension, which creates new runs every time).
+The above examples (and the `run_all_tests.sh` script) use hardcoded names for all runs, as otherwise it's easy to pollute your workspace with lots of runs (e.g. when using the VS Code Extension, which creates new runs every time).
 This means you can only do this once, unless you change the run names, as each run needs to have a unique name.

 Use the following script to delete all runs (incl. eval runs) from above, to start over.